ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 ![Condition expression editor](pictures/condition-expression-editor.png)

-As an example, we will set all payments more then 30 days overdue to light up in red.
+As an example, we will set all payments, overdue for more then 30 days, to light up in red.
 For that purpose, double click on the <b>'Overdue Days'</b> field (it will be added to the expression at the top of the window).
 Then manually type in '> 30' (the greater-than sign and the number 30 without the quotes) after [Overdue Days].

 Click on the <b>'OK'</b> button